 The standard binary arithmetic functions Atan2, Plus, Minus, Times, Divide, Mod, and Pow can operate on time series data.
-The Plus, Minus, Times, and Divide functions can also be denoted by their standard operators +, -, \, and /.
+The Plus, Minus, Times, and Divide functions can also be denoted by their standard operators +, -, , and /.

-t ( ts TimeSeries, ts TimeSeries) TimeSeries;

-t (number scalar, ts TimeSeries) TimeSeries;

-( ts TimeSeries, number scalar) TimeSeries;

-t ( row row, ts TimeSeries) TimeSeries;

-( ts TimeSeries, row row) TimeSeries;

-t ts The source time series.
+Function(ts TimeSeries, Function(number scalar, ts TimeSeries) returns TimeSeries; Function(ts TimeSeries, number scalar) returns TimeSeries; Function(row row, ts TimeSeries) returns TimeSeries; Function(ts TimeSeries, row row) returns TimeSeries; ts The source time series.
 One of the two arguments must be a time series for this variant of the functions.
-The two inputs must be compatible under the function
+The two inputs must be compatible under the function.